-Beginning in October 2021, Interfaith Neighbors began to establish a food pantry coalition within the greater Asbury Park region with the aim of fostering greater communication and resource distribution.
 According to a Center for Science in the Public Interest survey, 85 percent of food pantry families emphasized the importance of fresh fruits and vegetables over candy and soda.
-When children are introduced at a young age to fresh-from-the-farm produce, they tend to prefer the taste of fruits and vegetables over unhealthy options.
-They are more willing to try different types of cuisine and have better life outcomes.
+When children are introduced at a young age to farm-fresh produce, they tend to prefer the taste of fruits and vegetables to unhealthy options, are more willing to try different cuisines and have better life outcomes.

-With the vast availability of processed foods, which are high in calories and low in nutritional content, as well as the consistent dearth of quality fresh produce, the Asbury Park community is facing a lack of food and a lack of nutritious options.
+With the vast availability of processed foods, which are high in calories and low in nutritional content, as well as the absence of quality fresh produce, the Asbury Park community is facing food insecurity and a lack of nutritious options.

 This initiative also supports New Jersey farms and helps ensure our resources stay local.
 It supports small-scale farms who struggle to compete within the commercial marketplace, and fosters a greater relationship with the food we consume and the farmers who grow it.
 All produce will be picked the morning prior to transport, providing a super-fresh and delicious option to participating families, who otherwise cannot afford this life-saving food.

 During the 25-week initiative, participating local food pantries will receive a weekly produce drop, executed in partnership with Fernbrook Farms in Bordentown.
 Participating families will have access to farm tours and volunteer opportunities.
 Pantries will distribute healthy recipes along with fresh produce.